ZRRero/interval-lookup/README.md

 ### Important details
 * The provided data structure is immutable.
 * The interval may have associated a value from a different type of the init and end.
-* Intervals may be overlapped.
+* Intervals may be overlapped, this option can be changed by activating overlapping detection.
 * An interval is considered greater than other interval if its end value is greater than the others interval end value.
 * An interval is considered lower than other interval if its init value is greater than the others interval init value.
 * An interval internal value is not taken in account while evaluating the interval, its only purpose is to me stored and queried.
+* The provided data structure implements IReadOnlyCollection, meaning it can't be modified after creation, but it allows LINQ operations.

 ### Implementation
 The library uses a balanced binary tree to locate the intervals and searches over the nodes for matching intervals given a value T.